apolon13/TinyGoRadio/README.md

 ## Description

-Build Your Own 315/433 MHz AM Receiver and Transmitter with TinyGo.
+Build Your Own 315/433 MHz AM Receiver and Transmitter on TinyGo and golang.
-The library y is based on the [rс-switch](https://github.com/sui77/rc-switch) Currently it only supports the receiver mode.
+The library is based on the [rс-switch](https://github.com/sui77/rc-switch), but with some minor modifications.
+Currently it only supports the receiver mode.

 ## Install